phpMv/ubiquity/docs/extra/async.rst

 Workerman
 ---------

-Workerman does not require any special installation (except for libevent to be used in production for performance reasons).
+Workerman does not require any special installation (except for **libevent** to be used in production for performance reasons).

-Run Ubiquity Workerman (for the first time, Ubiquity-workerman package will be installed):
+Run Ubiquity Workerman (for the first time, **ubiquity-workerman** package will be installed):

 .. code-block:: bash